esphome/esphome-docs/components/external_eeprom.rst

     It your responsibility to maintain a list of addresses used to store various values.
     Also you need to understand the size to the item being stored EG ``write32`` will use 4 bytes.
 Otherwise data will get over written.

-    **Special care is required with writing strings, as the string is varible length and can be upto 254 bytes long.**
+    **Special care is required with writing strings, as strings are varible length and can be upto 254 bytes long.**